Does your cat have gum problems and you're looking for a natural solution?

 - Chamomile tea : This can be used to gently cleanse the inflamed area.

-- Aloe Vera : Known for its anti-inflammatory properties, aloe vera gel can be applied directly to the gums.
+- Aloe Vera : Known for its anti-inflammatory properties, Aloe Vera gel can be applied directly to the gums.

 - Coconut oil : This oil has antibacterial properties and can help reduce the amount of harmful bacteria in the mouth.